adrian-olguin/dh-app/MOBILE_OPTIMIZATIONS.md

 # Mobile Optimizations Applied

-This document outlines all mobile optimizations that have been implemented in the Daily Hope app to ensure it works perfectly on iOS Safari and as a native iOS app via Capacitor.
+This document outlines all mobile optimizations that have been implemented in the Daily Hope app to ensure it works perfectly on iOS Safari, Android Chrome, and as native iOS/Android apps via Capacitor.

 ## 1. Touch-Friendly Interactions